 Rise of Big Data in Healthcare

-The adoption of Big Data in healthcare has been quite slow compared to other industries (manufacturing, BFSI, logistics, etc.) due to reasons like the sensitivity of private healthcare data, security issues, and budget constraints, among other things.
+The adoption of big data use cases in healthcare has been quite slow compared to other industries (manufacturing, BFSI, logistics, etc.) due to reasons like the sensitivity of private healthcare data, security issues, and budget constraints, among other things.
 However, a report by the International Data Corporation (IDC) sponsored by Seagate Technology maintains that Big Data is likely to grow faster in healthcare than in sectors like media, manufacturing, or financial services.
 Furthermore, estimates suggest that healthcare data will grow at a CAGR of 36% all through till 2025.

-As of now, 2 primary trends have encouraged the adoption of Big Data in healthcare.
+Currently, 2 primary trends have encouraged the adoption of big data use cases in healthcare.

 - The first push came from the transition from the ‘pay-for-service’ model (it offers financial incentives to HCPs and caregivers for delivering healthcare services) to a ‘value-based care’ model (it rewards HCPs and caregivers according to the overall health of their patient population).
 This transition has been possible because of the ability of Big Data Analytics to measure and track the health of the patients.